Zer0phucks/pubhub/AI_SETUP.md

 **Note**: `npm run dev:all` uses `concurrently` to run both servers in a single terminal window.

-### 4. Vercel AI Gateway Benefits
+### 4. Azure OpenAI Benefits

-Vercel AI Gateway provides:
+Azure OpenAI provides:
-- **Request caching**: Reduce API calls and improve response times
+- **Enterprise-grade reliability**: 99.9% SLA for production workloads
-- **Rate limiting**: Automatic throttling to prevent quota exhaustion
+- **Security and compliance**: SOC 2, HIPAA, and other compliance certifications
-- **Analytics and monitoring**: Track AI usage and performance
+- **Data privacy**: Your data stays in your Azure region and is not used for training
-- **Cost optimization**: Caching reduces billable API calls
+- **Scalability**: Auto-scaling to handle varying workloads
-- **Simplified authentication**: One API key instead of managing multiple provider keys
+- **Advanced models**: Access to latest GPT models including GPT-5-mini
 - **No CORS issues**: Server-side usage eliminates browser security restrictions

 ### 5. Testing the Setup